You may have heard of the term ‘runner’s body’ in the fitness community.

 A distance runner’s body is typically characterised by a lean and thin physique that is built for endurance.

-It’s worth noting that runners come in all shapes and sizes and there isn’t one perfect body type when it comes to running.
+It’s worth pointing out that runners come in all shapes and sizes and there isn’t one ‘perfect’ body type when it comes to running.